rafaelcastrorc/sCrawler/README.md

 # sCrawler
 Smart crawler for academic papers.
-Can find and download PDFs of research papers that cite a given paper, or attempt to find the paper itself and download it.
+Fully scalable solution to find and download PDFs of research papers that cite a given paper, or attempt to find the paper itself and download it.
 Works on Windows and OSX.

 **Main features:**

-*There is no limit on the number of papers you can download; however, we do recommend not using more than 2 instance of the program to avoid getting proxies blocked.
+*There is no limit on the number of papers you can download.

 *Allows up to 8 simultaneous downloads.

+*Keeps all the crawlers synchronized by using a database.

+*Fully scalable!

 *Access and parse JavaScript enabled websites.

+*Features a full fledged proxy scraper.

 *Allows the user to unlock blocked proxies.